WHICH GOODS AND SERVICES ARE TAXABLE?

 FILE YOUR SALES TAX RETURN

-Now that you’ve registered for your District of Columbia seller's permit and know how to charge the right amount of sales tax to all of your customers, you are all set to file your sales tax return.
+Now that you’ve registered for your Washington D.C. seller's permit and know how to charge the right amount of sales tax to all of your customers, you are all set to file your sales tax return.
 Just be sure to keep up with all filing deadlines to avoid penalties and fines.

 How to File